NSLS-II/aphla/doc/requirement.rst

 commissioning.
 This list is mainly from [Willeke2009]_ and [Krinsky2010]_, plus some personal experiences.

-The items marked with (*) will get more focus, since they usually contains more physics or algorithm.
-Parameters tuning or even new algorithms may be needed.

 :hla:`Software implemented as part of the HLA is marked`.
 Finished software/scripts are :hladone:`also marked`.
+The functions which need only simple monitoring in HLA is not marked as a HLA feature.

 General Operation
 ------------------